 The Song court also tried everything to prevent the emergence of court factions consisting of examiners and fellow graduates.
-It was thus also forbidden for high officials to have contact with nominated examiners before the examination took place, so they could not personally recommend (gongjian 公薦, zhuqing 囑請) a particular person to the chief examiner.
+It was thus also forbidden for high officials to have contact with nominated examiners before the examination took place in order to avoid that they personally recommended (gongjian 公薦, zhuqing 囑請) a particular person to the chief examiner.
 The tendency to ensure objectivity in a system selecting the best was clearly charted during the Song period.

 Not mentioned yet is the cewen 策問 examination which focused on contemporary matters, like politics, economy, or military affairs.
 It was an excellent tool to test the abilities of candidates to respond to practical matters of administration and policy.
 Yet because the range of questions was quite limited, the cewen examination fell into oblivion during the Song period (even if it was then and when revived).
-Concerning poems and rhapsodies, the reformer Wang Anshi brought forward the argument that they were of no use for administration, and the great philosopher Zhu Xi 朱熹 saw no use in poetry for the cultivation of virtue, so the examination in poetry was also given up after the Southern Song period.
-The Southern Song likewise abolished the tiejing and moyi examinations and replaced if fully by the jingyi 經義 style of examination, in which a deeper understanding of the meaning of the Classics in general, and the Four Books in particular, was required.
+Concerning poems and rhapsodies, the reformer Wang Anshi brought forward the argument that they were of no use for administration, and the great philosopher Zhu Xi 朱熹 (1130-1200) saw no use in poetry for the cultivation of virtue.
+The examination in poetry was thus given up after the Southern Song period.
+The Southern Song likewise abolished the tiejing and moyi examinations and replaced if fully by the jingyi 經義-style of examination, in which a deeper understanding of the meaning of the Classics in general, and the Four Books in particular, was required.
 The commentaries of Zhu Xi, Sishu zhangju jizhu 四書章句集注, served as the basis text of interpretation.

-The jinshi regained its prominence under the Ming dynasty 明 (1368-1644), even if there was still a small number of tribute students (suigong 歲貢) or recommended students (jianju 薦舉) enrolling at the National University.
+The jinshi degree regained its prominence under the Ming dynasty 明 (1368-1644), even if there was still a small number of tribute students (suigong 歲貢) or recommended students (jianju 薦舉) enrolling at the National University.
 Zhu Yuanzhang 朱元璋 (Emperor Taizu, 明太祖, r.
 1368-1398) adopted an examination system for civilian and military posts just after his proclamation as King of Wu 吳, and in 1370 decreed the empire-wide introduction of the examination system.
 A year later, the frequency was fixed at once every three years, but in 1372 the system was again abolished because the emperor preferred a system of recommendation.
 The examinations were revived ten years later, and in 1384 the final shape was fixed.
 The first palace examination (tingshi 廷試) was carried out in 1385.
 Graduates with the rank of metropolitan graduate with honours (yijia jinshi 一甲進士) were directly appointed senior compilers (xiuzhuan 修撰) of the Hanlin Academy 翰林院, and regular metropolitan graduates (erjia jinshi 二甲進士) were appointed junior compilers (bianxiu 編修) or examining editors (jiantao 檢討) of that institution.
-This became custom, so that the largest number of careers began in the Hanlin Academy.
+This became custom, leading to the fact that the largest number of careers began in the Hanlin Academy.
 Ninety per cent of all Counsellors-in-chief had passed the Academy.
-In 1458 it was even ordered that only jinshi graduates could serve in the Hanlin Academy or the Grand Secretariat (neige 内閣) or be appointed ministers of vice ministers of rites (libu shangshu 禮部尚書, libu shilang 禮部侍郎) or right vice ministers of personnel (libu you shilang 吏部右侍郎).
-Their practical training in the Hanlin Academy allowed them insight into a wide range of central government agencies, leading to the term observer graduates (guanzheng jinshi 觀政進士).
-In the Academy itself, jinshi graduates had the title of bachelors (shujishi 庶吉士), and it was custom to name them still jinshi, when they began serving in the Six Ministries (liubu 六部), the Censorate (duchayuan 都察院), the Office of Transmission (tongzhengsi 通政司) or the Court of Judicial Review (dalisi 大理寺).
+In 1458 it was even ordered that only jinshi graduates could serve in the Hanlin Academy or the Grand Secretariat (neige 内閣) or be appointed ministers or vice ministers of rites (libu shangshu 禮部尚書, libu shilang 禮部侍郎) or right vice ministers of personnel (libu you shilang 吏部右侍郎).
+Their practical training in the Hanlin Academy allowed them insight into a wide range of duties in central government agencies which lead to the term "policy-observer graduates" (guanzheng jinshi 觀政進士).
+In the Academy itself, jinshi graduates had the title of bachelors (shujishi 庶吉士), and it was custom to name them still jinshi when they began service in the Six Ministries (liubu 六部), the Censorate (duchayuan 都察院), the Office of Transmission (tongzhengsi 通政司) or the Court of Judicial Review (dalisi 大理寺).